yokurang/logo-crawler/README.md

 # Overview

-A technical interview project for data engineers.
+A technical challenge for data engineers.

 The objective is to write a python program that will collect as many logos as you can across across a sample of websites.